 Continue straight ahead and when you reach the footpath sign, turn left to enter the field via a small gate.
 Fork slightly left to reach a stile taking you up to a lake.
 The path follows the raised border of the lake, in time arriving at a track.
 Turn left and head straight across the next field.
 This area is often highly populated with cows, so move slow and don’t run!
 Head to the following gate and straight across the next field.
 Turn tightly right to start the big climb up Tenants Hill.
 Go through the next boundary and head straight up to a track and turn left.
 When the track continues to follow the valley, divert off to the right, only to be faced with a huge steep climb!

 From the earthworks, continue in the same direction meeting another gate.
-Head straight on through and continue into the next field to arrive at the Stone circle.
+Head straight on through and continue into the next field to arrive at Kingston Russell Stone Circle.

 Kingston Russell Stone Circle, also known as the Gorwell Circle, is the largest of the stone circles in Dorset and dates back to late Neolithic or early Bronze Age period, at least some 5,000 years ago, much older than the previously passed earthworks.
-There are only four known ancient stone circles in Dorset (the other three being Rempstone-in the Purbecks, the Nine Stones and Hampton Down.
+There are only four known ancient stone circles in Dorset (the other three being Rempstone – in the Purbecks, the Nine Stones at Winterborne Abbas and Hampton Down).
 There is possibly a fifth called Littlemayne, near Dorchester.
 Modern versions include Black Down near Hardy’s Monument and another at Hambledon Hill.).
 All eighteen of the stones here have ‘fallen’ and lie flat in an oval.
 None of the stones have been shaped in any way, but the tallest lies to the north of the site and is clearly significant.
 The circle’s importance is reinforced by the surrounding landscape, sitting on the route of a key causeway for Neolithic man.
-It also connects with the Grey Mare and her Colts, the nearby Hampton Down Stone Circle, (both of which we approach later) and the Hellstone Barrow.
+It also connects with the Grey Mare and her Colts, the nearby Hampton Down Stone Circle, (both of which we approach later) and the Hell Stone Barrow.
 The fact that five footpaths still collide here today can indicate that its power still ripples into our present day.

 Head to the left hand corner of the field where the paths converge and continue straight ahead with the field boundary on your right, blocking any sea view.
 After about half a mile, take the small stile in the hedge on your right, follow the field boundary to a gate and turn left to discover the Grey Mare and her Colts.
 The Grey Mare and her Colts dates from the Early and Middle Neolithic periods (3400-2400 BC), predating not only the previous earthworks but also the stone circle by at least 1000 years, showing that this area had been a focus for community ceremonies for continuous millennia.
 The tomb was partially excavated in the early nineteenth century and found to contain human bones and several pottery fragments.
 Although now in ruins, the monument is still an impressive site on the landscape, a megalithic chamber which was capped by a large slab of sarsen stone that has now slipped and blocked the chamber.